jasonbono/MuonConvolution/README.md

 ### Prerequisites

 - python 3
+- jupyter (tested on version 5.7.8)
 - numpy (tested on version 1.17.0)
 - pandas (tested on version 0.25.0)
 - psycopg2 (tested on version 2.8.2)
-- optional : pyROOT (for reading of ROOT data in python.
+- optional : pyroot (for reading of ROOT data in python.
 Alternatively, you can reformat ROOT data via C++)
+- optional: matplotlib

 Some of the required data is in the gm2 online database.
 To manually browse the database via terminal, try:

 	psql -U gm2_reader -d gm2_online_prod -h localhost -p 5434

-## Built With
-TODO: add built with

-## Contributing
+### Contributing

 1. Fork it (<https://github.com/jasonbono/MuonConvolution/fork>)
 2. Create your feature branch (`git checkout -b feature/fooBar`)